meetoseh/backend/docs/db/stats/daily_reminder_registration_stats.md

   - `account_deleted`: when an account is deleted all of their subscriptions are also deleted
   - `user`: the user explicitly asked to unsubscribe
+  - `update_notification_time`: the user set their notification time to no days
   - `sms_stop`: the user sent a STOP message to our messaging service
   - `unreachable`: there is no longer a way to reach the user on this channel, e.g., a users last push token is reassigned and the registration is for push notifications
+  - `migration_0096`: when we first added daily reminder settings we cleared all records in `user_daily_reminders` and then added them back post-reconciliation

 ## Schema